 Originally a Moorish fortress dating back to the 14th century, like the Cathedral, this Gothic palace, just alongside La Seu, is the official residence of the Spanish Royal family when they’re in Mallorca.

-The lavish state rooms are laden with antiques, tapestries and art from the 17th century onwards and the palm-tree-filled, colonnaded courtyard is the perfect respite from the heat.
+The lavish state rooms are laden with antiques, tapestries and art from the 17th century onwards and the palm-tree-filled, collonaded courtyard is the perfect respite from the heat.

 The streets directly behind Palma Cathedral and the Almudaina Palace lead you into the labyrinthine cobbled streets and winding alleys of the Old Town.
 Along the way you’ll find cafes and restaurants aplenty but also keep an eye out for open doorways where you can spy traditional, plant-filled, Andalusian-style courtyards and patios.

-Over the last few years, Palma de Mallorca has become known for its independent fashion designers and boutiques.
-Whether you’re on the lookout for something one-off or fancy a browse, you’ll find something for most budgets from Louis Vuitton to Zara.
+Over the last few years, Palma de Mallorca (and the wider Balearics) has become known for its independent fashion designers and boutiques.
+Whether you’re on the lookout for something one-off or fancy a browse, you’ll find something for most budgets, whether it’s Louis Vuitton to Zara.

 Part Medieval fortress and part steel and glass box, Es Baluard has works by major artists from Picasso, Gaugin and Cezanne to Miro and Magritte.
 Even if you’re not an art fan, the building is almost as impressive as the paintings.